 Brenda keeps a finger on the pulse of the arts as musicians start to emerge after more than a year of mostly silence.
 Join her for classical music every weekend morning starting at 6:00 a.m. with the sounds of birds.

-A native of Albion, New York, NEA Fellow Brenda Tremblay bolts out of bed each weekday morning at 4:00 a.m. to present classical music on 91.5 FM, streaming at classical915.org.
-Before she became a daily host on WXXI-FM in 2009, she tried her hand at every task in public radio, from hosting overnight blues gigs to freelancing for National Public Radio.
+A native of Albion, New York, NEA Fellow Brenda has tried her hand at almost every job in public radio, from hosting overnight blues shows to freelancing for National Public Radio.
 Her NPR reports and local documentaries earned three Gracies from the Association of Women in Radio and Television, many AP awards, and a national Gabriel Award.

 Outside the broadcast studio, singing is Brenda’s passion.
 She’s performed with choirs in Carnegie Hall, Westminster Abbey, and in the Forbidden City Concert Hall in Beijing.
-In Rochester, some of her best memories have been made with friends in the Rochester Oratorio Society and local chamber choirs Madrigalia and First Inversion.
+In Rochester, some of her best memories have been made with friends in chamber choirs Madrigalia and First Inversion.
+She sang with the Rochester Philharmonic Orchestra in the choruses during semi-staged productions of Bizet’s Carmen and Puccini’s La bohème.
 Currently she serves as Music Director at St. Luke's Episcopal Church in Brockport, New York.